Can prostate cancer be prevented?

-For more information, see our document American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.
+For more information, see American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.

 Vitamin, mineral, and other supplements

 Some earlier studies had suggested that taking supplements of vitamin E or the mineral selenium might lower prostate cancer risk.
 But in a large study, neither vitamin E nor selenium was found to lower prostate cancer risk.

 Several studies are now looking at the possible effects of soy proteins (called isoflavones) on prostate cancer risk.
 The results of these studies are not yet available.

 Taking any supplements can have both risks and benefits.
 Before starting any vitamins or other supplements, talk with your doctor.

 Two drugs used to treat benign prostatic hyperplasia (BPH), finasteride (Proscar®) and dutasteride (Avodart®), have been studied to see if they might also help lower prostate cancer risk.
 The study results did not show a clear advantage of taking these drugs, and so they are not often used just to lower the risk of prostate cancer.

 Last Medical Review: 01/09/2015